Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_collaboration/tb_zts_collaboration.md

 >

 ### Step 2 - Creating the SQL for our View
-Before creating our Analytics view, let's create our SQL we will use in the View to harmonize Daily Sales and Weather together and also leverage our SQL conversion functions.
+Before deploying our Analytics view, let's create our SQL we will use in the View to combine Daily Sales and Weather together and also leverage our SQL conversion functions.

 Please execute the next query where we filter for Hamburg, Germany and leverage a few functions we have not seen yet being [ZEROIFNULL](https://docs.snowflake.com/en/sql-reference/functions/zeroifnull), [ROUND](https://docs.snowflake.com/en/sql-reference/functions/round) and [DATE](https://docs.snowflake.com/en/sql-reference/functions/to_date).